Apply online for an entity amendment of a marijuana business license

 Step 6.Pay the required fees

-The fees will be listed in your account under the “My Records” tab.
-In the right column, there is a link to “Pay Fees Due.”
+The fees will be in your account under the "My Records" tab.
+In the right column, there is a link to "Pay Fees Due."
 Click there and it will take you to the online payment screen.

 Step 7.City application review

 You must correct all application deficiencies before attempting to close your transfer of ownership.
-Your transfer of ownership will not be approved if you have not provided other additional required information (including documents that may be included in the organization documents or purchase agreement, such as signed guaranty agreements, signed assignment and assumption agreements, signed promissory notes etc.).
+Your transfer of ownership will not be approved if you have not provided other additional required information (including documents that might be included in the organization documents or purchase agreement, such as signed guaranty agreements, signed assignment and assumption agreements, signed promissory notes etc.).

 Step 8.Email Excise and Licenses

-After receiving state approval, email EXLApplications@denvergov.org with:
+After receiving state approval, email EXLApplications@denvergov.org

 • The amendment record ID(s) for the entity amendment.